 A reported 54 million adults have arthritis, and nearly two-thirds are between the ages of 18 and 64, according to the Arthritis Foundation.
 Osteoarthritis, the most common form, occurs when cartilage between two bones wears down over time.
 Genetics, obesity, and even joint injuries like mine can put someone at a higher risk for developing the disorder, and stats also show that women are at a higher risk than men.

 Despite these facts, most people’s understanding of arthritis is still limited at best.
-It wasn’t until my own experience that I realized the disorder shouldn’t be taken lightly.
+It wasn’t until my own experience that I realised the disorder shouldn’t be taken lightly.

 Today, I’m grateful for going even one hour without pain.
 From the moment I wake up until the moment I fall asleep, I’m suffering.
 Due to my sports injury, the connective tissue that used to protect my knee is nearly gone.
 My bones grind against each other every single day, making standing, sitting, and walking completely miserable.
 I can’t run anymore, stairs give me anxiety, and certain shoes are either off-limits or too excruciating to wear.
 It doesn’t help that my pain has also been dismissed by countless medical professionals.